Sobak/scrawler/docs/blocks/logwriter.md

 ```

 Note that settings shown above are default as long as you use `DefaultConfigurationProvider`.
-Minimal message level that the logger should care about can be set as second parameter to
+Minimal message level that the logger should care about can be set as a constructor parameter
-that method.
+to that method.
 Level must be compatible with PSR-3 so it's preferable to use constants from
 the `Psr\Log\LogLevel` class.

 ## ConsoleLogWriter